Whom the Good Lord a hand lends, no one in the way stands

 The car sped off and raced through the empty streets.

-“Just don’t throw up…” I thought, and gripped the handle over the door tighter.
-We raced, taking the corners sharply.
-I wasn’t thinking about safety – Edik was an excellent driver, I was worried about my stomach – I was feeling a little queasy.
+“Just don’t throw up…” I thought, gripping the door handle tighter.
+We were racing, making sharp turns.
+I wasn’t thinking about safety – Edik was an excellent driver, I was worried about my stomach – I felt a little queasy.

 Vovka lived in a semi-criminal working-class neighborhood, which was full of shabby brick four-, three-, and two-story “Khrushchevka” buildings.
-He rented a cramped corner apartment on the last fourth floor of one of these houses.
+He rented a cramped corner apartment on the top fourth floor of one of these buildings.

 Edik pulled up at the bus stop – we arrived.
-I was glad that Saturday was ahead and that I could sleep it off for the past week at Vovka’s place, even until lunchtime.
-I was still feeling dizzy, so I opened the door and took a breath of fresh air.
-Vovka climbed out of the back seat, grunting and swearing.
-After getting the money, Edik drove away, leaving us, at last, in the silence of the night.
+I was glad that it was Saturday and that I could sleep off the last week at Vovka’s house until noon.
+I still felt dizzy, so I opened the door and got some fresh air.
+Vovka climbed out of the back seat, grunting and cursing.
+After getting the money, Edik drove away, leaving us alone in the silence of the night.
 We walked deeper into the sleeping yards, two hundred meters straight to Vovka’s house.

-It was almost pitch black in the courtyard, and not a single streetlamp shone.
-There was no canopy above the metal door, and a hollow pin in the wall above it was all that was left of the light bulb.
+It was almost pitch black in the courtyard, and not a single streetlight was on.
+There was no canopy over the metal door, and a hollow pin in the wall above it was all that was left of the light bulb.
 We went inside.
-A light bulb dimmed on the first-floor landing, and there was a smell of dampness.
+A bulb was flickering on the first-floor landing, and there was a smell of dampness.
 The old entrances always stank.
 Everything in these “Khrushchevka” buildings is bad: small floor areas, narrow staircases with different inclinations, stairs of different heights and depths, and cramped apartments.

-We walked upward.
-We were both short of breath, and almost immediately.
-My heart pounded and thundered in my ears.
-I gasped heavily, gripping the railing.
-The alcohol in my blood kept me from walking smoothly.
+We walked up.
+We were both out of breath almost immediately.
+My heart was pounding in my ears.
+I gasped heavily and held on to the railing.
+The alcohol in my blood prevented me from walking smoothly.
 Vovka sniffed noisily behind me.
-Both of us stomped loudly.
+We both stomped loudly.

 We finally made it.
 I wanted to sleep so badly.
-I quickly stripped down to my underpants, visited the bathroom, and staggered to the kitchen, feeling thirsty for tea.
+I quickly stripped down to my underwear, visited the bathroom, and staggered into the kitchen, thirsty for tea.
 I took a cigarette, sat down on a creaky old wooden chair with a back, and lit up.
-Vovka came in next, in camouflage underpants, looking around the kitchen, drunkenly scratching his hairy belly, and lit up, too.
-Sitting opposite each other, we waited for the kettle to boil.
+Vovka came in next, in camouflage underwear, looking around the kitchen, drunkenly scratching his hairy belly, and lit up, too.
+We sat facing each other and waited for the kettle to boil.

 “Wanna some cheese?”
 Vovka laughed soundlessly.